Council Tax Reduction Scheme

 State clearly the matter you disagree with and the reasons for this, attaching any supporting documentation.

 When we have looked at your case again, we will send you our decision.
 If you still disagree, you have the right to appeal to an independent body, the Valuation Tribunal Service.
+However, please be aware that from Thursday 19th March 2020, the Valuation Tribunal will be postponing all tribunal hearings until the 30 April 2020 due to the coronavirus situation.

 You will need to fill in an appeal form at the Valuation Tribunal Service.
 You must send your appeal to the Tribunal within two months of the date you receive our decision.